 Every day, during the operational maintenance of the environment, Oracle backs up the content of the environment to create a maintenance snapshot, named Artifact Snapshot, of existing artifacts and data.

-An environment does not create a maintenance snapshot if it has not been in use since the last maintenance window.
+- An environment does not create a maintenance snapshot if it has not been in use since the last maintenance window.
 If an environment has not been in use for 14 days, however, a new maintenance snapshot is created.

-Generally, you can migrate maintenance snapshots from the test environment to
+- Generally, you can migrate maintenance snapshots from the test environment to

 - You can create a backup of your environment at any time by exporting artifacts using Migration.
 See "Backing up Artifacts and Applications" in Administering Migration for Oracle Enterprise Performance Management Cloud.

 These Artifacts are Not Included in the Maintenance Snapshot

-Files that you created by exporting artifacts from the environment.
+- Files that you created by exporting artifacts from the environment.